Sunday, September 28, 2014

 Being beautiful does not have to mean being the acoustic guitar-playing, Toms-wearing, worship-leading, woman of God with a heart for Africa.
 Beauty can look a lot of different ways.

-I've learned to aim for one standard, and one standard only, one in which Christ calls me to love and celebrate all parts of my being
+I've learned to aim for one standard, and one standard only, one in which Christ calls me to love and celebrate all parts of my being—a standard of grace, not perfection.

 So yes, I'm called to be humble, but I'm also called to exude confidence because I know who I am in Christ.